Yemen's Houthis warn of stronger attacks after drone strikes on Saudi Arabia

 DUBAI (Reuters) - Yemen’s Iran-aligned Houthis said on Friday they had attacked Saudi energy and military sites with 18 armed drones, and the kingdom’s energy ministry reported that a projectile had struck a petroleum products distribution station, causing a fire.

 The Saudi-led military coalition which is at war with the Houthis said late on Thursday it had intercepted several drones aimed at Saudi Arabia.
-The attacks came days after Riyadh presented a peace initiative that includes a nationwide truce in Yemen as the war enters its seventh year.
+On Monday, Riyadh presented a peace initiative that includes a nationwide truce here in Yemen as the war enters its seventh year.

+The United States, which under new President Joe Biden is trying to help advance the peace process and stem Yemen’s worsening humanitarian crisis, on Friday condemned the attacks as a “clear provocation meant to perpetuate the conflict.”

+“This the latest in a series of Houthi attempts to disrupt global energy supplies and threaten civilian populations,” State Department spokesman Ned Price said in a statement.

+The attacks coincided with the latest trip to the region by U.S. Special Envoy Tim Lenderking, who was expected to meet with the Houthis, having said earlier this month that he would “immediately” return when they were ready to talk.

 The Houthis, who control Yemen’s capital and most populous areas, have stepped up drone and missile attacks on Saudi targets in recent weeks.
-Meanwhile, Riyadh faces increasing pressure from Washington to end the war, after new U.S. President Joe Biden withdrew his predecessor Donald Trump’s support for the conflict.
+Meanwhile, Riyadh faces increasing pressure from Washington to end the war, after Biden withdrew his predecessor Donald Trump’s support for the conflict.

 “We are prepared to carry out stronger and harsher military attacks in the coming period,” he said on Twitter.